JohnMarzulli/StratuxHud/readme.md

 *NOTE:* This version does have visibility issues in daylight conditions.
 The HUDLY Version is fully daylight visible.

 ![Teleprompter Glass Version In Flight](media/in_flight.jpg)

+Estimated Cost is $140
+* $40 for a RaspberryPi 3
+* $45 for the LCD screen
+* $20 for Teleprompter Glass and shipping.
+* Cost of 3D printing the special case.
+* Cables

 ## In Flight Controls